Ernst von Dohnányi: Biography

+In 1934 Dohnányi was once again appointed Director of the Budapest Academy of Music.

-In 1937 Dohnányi met Ilona Zachár, who was married with two children.
+In 1937 Dohnányi met Ilona Zachár, who was married and had two children.
 By this time, he had separated from Elsa Galafrés.
 He and Ilona traveled throughout Europe as husband and wife, but were not legally married until they settled in the United States.
 After Dohnányi's death, Ilona, in her biography, launched a campaign to quell his reputation as a Nazi sympathizer.
 Peter Halász continued this in an article titled "Persecuted Musicians in Hungary between 1919–1945", which portrayed him as a "victim" of Nazism, and by James Grymes, who in his book Dohnányi saw him as "a forgotten hero of the Holocaust resistance".

-In 1934 Dohnányi was once again appointed Director of the Budapest Academy of Music, a post he held until 1943.
+Dohnányi remained director of the Budapest Academy of Music until 1943.
 According to the 2015 entry on Dohnányi in the New Grove Dictionary of Music and Musicians, "From 1939 much of [Dohnányi's] time was devoted to the fight against growing Nazi influences."
 By 1941 he had resigned his directorial post rather than submit to the anti-Jewish legislation.
-In his orchestra, the Budapest Philharmonic, he kept on all Jewish members until two months after the German invasion of Hungary in March 1944, when he disbanded the ensemble.
+In his orchestra, the Budapest Philharmonic, (Note: Budapest Symphony Orchestra, or as it is known in Hungary, the Hungarian Radio Symphony Orchestra.) he kept on all Jewish members until two months after the German invasion of Hungary in March 1944, when he disbanded the ensemble.
 In November 1944 he moved to Austria, a decision that drew criticism for many years.
 Musicologist James A. Grymes has defended Dohnányi's actions during the war, crediting his solidarity with Jewish colleagues and his actions to help some escape from Nazi-occupied countries.

 From 1949, Dohnányi taught for ten years at the Florida State University School of Music in Tallahassee.
 He became an honorary member of the Epsilon Iota chapter of Phi Mu Alpha Sinfonia fraternity there.
 He and his wife Ilona became U.S. citizens in 1955.